Hunter (1984 American TV series): Season 5 (1988–89)

-Season six (1989–90)
+Season 6 (1989–90)

 By the sixth season, Dryer's growing influence had won him the role of executive producer.
 Probably the most remembered episode of the sixth season was "Unfinished Business".
 During this episode, the audience learns that Hunter and McCall had actually once slept together, causing a rift in their working relationship.
 Fred Dryer stated that this episode was filmed to try to appease fans and the network, who were constantly wanting Hunter and McCall to get together.
-However, Fred Dryer and Stepfanie Kramer stated they did not want that to happen, because once it did, Hunter would become Hart To Hart.
+However, Fred Dryer and Stepfanie Kramer stated they did not want that to happen, because once it did, Hunter would become Hart to Hart.

 Another memorable episode this season was "Yesterday's Child".
 In this episode, a Vietnamese man visits Hunter and pleads with him to take on the case of a robbery and murder at an upscale car dealership, of which his son was the main suspect.
 Over the course of the conversation, Hunter discovers that the 17-year-old suspect was actually his own son.
 The boy is revealed to be the product of a relationship Hunter had with a woman while he was in Vietnam.

 Also for this season, homicide was moved to the more updated Parker Center, instead of the old downtown division building.
 However, at the end of the sixth season, which placed 26th in the Nielsen ratings, Stepfanie Kramer decided to leave the series to pursue a career in music.
 Kramer's character was written out in the season's two-part finale showing the McCall character marrying an old flame and moving out of Los Angeles.

-Season seven (1990–91)
+Season 7 (1990–91)

 For the seventh and final season, NBC shifted the show to 10 pm on Wednesdays.
 A new female co-star, Darlanne Fluegel as Officer Joanne Molenski, was brought in.
 However, she reportedly had creative differences with Fred Dryer, and halfway through the season, she decided she wanted out.
 Her character was murdered by a female serial killer in the two-part episode "Fatal Obsession".
-Her replacement for the second half of the season was Lauren Lane as Sgt.
-Chris Novak, supposedly a former girlfriend of Hunter's.
+Her replacement for the second half of the season was Lauren Lane as Sergeant Chris Novak, supposedly a former girlfriend of Hunter's.
 Hunter's signature unmarked vehicle, a moss green 1977 Dodge Monaco, was also finally replaced (after an accident with Molenski's cruiser in the season's first episode) by an updated new silver 1990 Ford LTD Crown Victoria.
 Hunter was now also back to wearing jeans and a shirt.
-Also for the first time (aside from the sixth-season finale), Hunter made sporadic appearances in uniform.
+Also, for the first time (aside from the sixth-season finale), Hunter made sporadic appearances in uniform.

 However, the new partners and changes did little to boost ratings (47th in the Nielsen standings).
 A salary dispute involving Dryer led to the show being discontinued at the end of the season.